tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkwatcher/packet-capture/packet-capture-list.md

 ## Response

-The response includes an HTTP status code and a set of response headers.
+The response includes an HTTP status code, a set of response headers, and a request body containing a list of existing packet capture sessions in the specified resource group.

 ### Success codes